romz-pl/yumbo/doc/yumbo-evolution.md

 - The statistics for reporting the running time are implemented.
 - Validation of input data from Excel files has been implemented.
 - The caching process of generated images and tables has been improved and simplified.
+- Material icons have been used to improve the visual appeal of the reporting module.